 We are exposed to credit risk and fluctuations in interest rates in connection with our financial instruments and credit agreements, which may have an adverse effect on our business.
 Increased interest rates may adversely impact the spending levels of consumers and their ability and willingness to borrow money.
 Higher interest rates often lead to higher loan rates charged to consumers, which could adversely affect the ability of our customers to generate volume and in turn, the number of transactions enabled through our platform and thus our ability to generate revenue from such transactions.
-As a result of these circumstances, financial services firms and consumers may be discouraged from engaging with our platform and as a result, reduce the volume of transactions enabled through our platform, which could adversely affect our business, financial condition, and results of operations.
-The US prime interest ranged from 7.50% at December 31, 2022, to 8.50% at December 31, 2023.
-The Canadian prime interest ranged from 6.45% at December 31, 2022, to 7.2% at December 31, 2023.
+As a result of these circumstances, financial services firms and consumers may be discouraged from engaging with our platform and as a result, reduce the volume of transactions enabled through our platforms, which could adversely affect our business, financial condition, and results of operations.
+The US prime interest ranged from 8.75% at March 31, 2024, to 8.00% at March 31, 2025.
+The Canadian prime interest ranged from 6.95% at March 31, 2024, to 5.95% at March 31, 2025.